How to Set Cell Borders and Alignment in Excel | IronXL

 $vbLabelText $csharpLabel

 By default, the border color is black, but you can customize it to any color available in the Color class or use a Hex color code.
-To set the border color, you can use the Color property with the desired color or Hex code.
+To set the border color, use the Color property with the desired color or Hex code.
 Additionally, the Color property allows you to retrieve the color of the border.
+This flexibility is similar to how you can set background colors for cells.

 Please noteSetting the border color alone will not display any effect unless the border type has also been set to one of the available types.